kirame09/sparkpost-api-documentation/services/suppression-list.md

 **Note:** SparkPost only

 Insert or update a single entry in the suppression list by providing a JSON object.
-At a minimum, the JSON object should include a suppression type: "transactional" or "non_transactional".
-The optional "description" key can be used to include an explanation of what type of message should be suppressed.
+At a minimum, the JSON object should include a suppression type: `transactional` or `non_transactional`.
+The optional `description` key can be used to include an explanation of what type of message should be suppressed.

 If the recipient entry was added to the list by Compliance, it cannot be updated.